marcusfrdk/dev/README.md

 In the `config.sh` file, you can configure the editor to use, the path to store projects and your session file (.bashrc, .zshrc, etc.).

+_Note: The configuration in `config.sh` is only applied once `install.sh` is executed.
+After first install, config is updated in the session file._

 ```bash
 DEV_IDE=nvim # editor, e.g. nvim, code, etc.
 DEV_BASEPATH="$HOME/Development" # where to store projects
 DEV_SHOULD_CLOSE=0 # 0=keep shell open, 1=close shell after IDE process exits
 ```

+_If you updated the config in `config.sh`, execute the `install.sh` file, otherwise run `exec $SHELL` to refresh your session_